microsoft/azure-pipelines-tasks/Tasks/AzureAppServiceManage/README.md

 ## Contact Information

-Please contact the alias RM\_Customer\_Queries at microsoft dot com, if you are facing problems in making this task work.
+Please report a problem at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html) if you are facing problems in making this task work.
 Also, share feedback about the task, and the new features that you would like to see in it.

 ## Pre-requisites for the task